coecms/nccompress/README.rst

       -c, --compressed    Find only compressed netCDF files (default False)

-There are other methods for finding files, namely the unix utility find utility.
-For example, to find all files in the directory "directoryname" which end in ``.nc``:
+There are other methods for finding files, namely the unix utility ``find`` utility.
+For example, to find all files in the directory ``directoryname`` which end in ``.nc``:

 ::